oroinc/documentation/crm/user_guide_sales_tools/b2b_sales/leads.rst

 Leads can be added to the system in a number of ways.
 The two most common ways are:

--  Importing leads in a form of a .csv file.
+* Importing leads in a form of a .csv file

--  Creating leads manually.
+* Creating leads manually

 .. image:: ../../img/leads_2.0/create_lead.jpg
    :alt: Create lead record

 Import Leads
 ^^^^^^^^^^^^